 - Sprinkle sugar on top of almonds.

-- Bake in a pre-heated oven for 18 – 20 minutes until centers are set, top and sides are lightly browned.
+- Bake in a preheated oven for 18 – 20 minutes until centers are set, top and sides are lightly brown.
 I baked for 20 minutes.

-- Remove from the oven and cool the pans on a cooling rack.
+- Remove from the oven and cool cake pans on a cooling rack.
 Let the pans cool completely.
 This will take at least 30 – 45 minutes are even longer.

-- Using the edges of the foil, lift the cookie cake from the pan and cut each cookie cake into 16 wedges.
-Make sure the cookie cakes cool completely before cutting them, for easy cutting.
+- Using the edges of the foil lift the cookie cake from the pans and cut each cookie cake into 16 wedges.
+Make sure the cookie cakes cool completely before cutting.

-- Store them in an air tight container and if layering them, place a wax paper between the wedges.
-The recipe says these stay good for 2 days at room temperature or can be freeze for up to 3 months.
+- Store in an airtight container and if layering them, place a wax paper between the wedges.

-- I mistakenly used egg and was afraid I might have to bake these again.
-But luckily they turned out pretty good.
+- I added an egg by mistake and was afraid I might have to bake the wedges again.
+But luckily wedges turned out pretty good.
 When I pulled out the cookie cakes from the oven after 20 minutes of baking, the center of the cake was soft, just like how the cookies are.
-But as the cake cooled completely, the center hardened and turned out perfect.
+But as the cakes cooled completely, the center hardened and turned out perfect.

 - Cut the cakes only after they cool completely.
-I cut one cake while it was still a little warm and it was a little difficult to cut the cake into 16 wedges.
-The second cake, I let it cool completely and cutting it into wedges was a breeze.
+I cut one cake while it was still warm and it was a bit difficult to cut the cake into 16 wedges.
+The second cake I cut after it completely cooled and it was easy to cut the wedges.

 - Oven temperatures vary from oven to oven.
-Check the cakes soon to avoid burning and some ovens might require longer baking.
+Check the cakes sooner than the bake time to avoid burning and some ovens might require longer baking.